-Healthcare identifiers are numbers that identify you for healthcare purposes.
+A number that identifies you for healthcare purposes.

 About healthcare identifiers

-If you have a Medicare or Department of Veterans’ Affairs (DVA) card, you have an Individual Healthcare Identifier (IHI).
+You’ll already have an Individual Healthcare Identifier (IHI) if you have a Medicare or Department of Veterans’ Affairs (DVA) card.
 Healthcare providers use this to make sure they have your right information.

 Your IHI doesn’t: